piyushPathak309/Stroke-Prediction-End-to-End-ML-Project/README.md

 Impute Missing values,handle ouliers,removing duplicates values.

 ## Feature Selection :
-Perform feature selection using correlation and tried to know which feature is impacting much to my target variable.
+Perform feature selection using correlation matrix and tried to know which feature is impacting much to my target variable.

 ## Model selection :
 used various machine learning algorithms(Logistic Regression ,Decision tree,Random forest,XGBoost) and tried to know which best suite on my dataset.